 Which card do you prefer?

-We'll undoubtedly examine some of these entities in the future, but for now, as we eagerly await Magic's next expansion of deities, vote for your favorite god and I'll see you at our next MTG countdown!
+We'll undoubtedly examine some of these divine entities in the future, but for now, as we eagerly await Magic's upcoming expansions of deities, vote for your favorite god and I'll see you at our next MTG countdown!

 Questions & Answers